brennv/firehouse/README.md

 python app.py
 ```

-To try enriching other fire response entries you can POST json to the `/data`
+To demo more reports, add json files to the `demo/` folder and visit the `<host>/demo` endpoint.

-endpoint.
+To get enriched json you can POST json to the `/data` endpoint.
 In Python it would look like:

 ```
 import requests